Prairie State College: History

 Founded in 1957 as Bloom Township Junior College, Prairie State College's (PSC) first classes were held in 1958 in the basement of the First Christian Church.
 Originally established to offer only transfer liberal arts courses and occupational-technical courses, The college was reorganized in 1967 as a Class I junior college.
 With the combining of four high school districts into an enlarged territory, Bloom Township Junior College was renamed Prairie State College.
 In 1989, the Beecher Community High School district was added to District 515 by the Illinois Community College Board.
 In 1968, PSC was housed in 10 interim buildings on its campus at Halsted Street and Vollmer Road.
 Construction of permanent facilities began in the fall of 1972 and was completed for the 1975–76 academic year.
 A vocational-technical addition to the main campus building, housing classrooms and laboratories, was dedicated in August 1979.
-A new Library, the Christopher Art Gallery, and the Community Instructional Center (later renamed the Business & Community Education Center, and now known as the Conference Center) opened in 1996.
+A new Library, the Christopher Art Gallery, and the Community Instructional Center (later renamed the Business & Community Education Center and now known as the Conference Center) opened in 1996.
 In 1998, the Matteson Area Center opened as a convenient off-campus location to accommodate district residents.
+In 2025 this became the Fire Science Program building with plans to build a burn tower on adjacent property.
 The Health/Tech Center, home to the Dental Hygiene, Surgical Technology, and Networking programs, opened in 2000.
 The Fitness Complex, a unique partnership among PSC, the Chicago Heights Park District and St. James Hospital and Health Centers, opened in 2001.
 In May 2002, ground was broken for the Adult Training and Outreach Center and Children's Learning Center.
 The Adult Training and Outreach Center is one of only such buildings in the country dedicated to adult education.